Aditya-KumarJha/SuperNova/payment/README.md

 - It provides RESTful endpoints for managing payments.

 ## Endpoints
+All endpoints are prefixed with `/api/payment` unless otherwise noted.
 ### POST /create/:orderId
 - **Description**: Create a new payment for an order.
 - **Request Body**: `{ amount, currency, paymentMethod }`